keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 order: 1
 ---

-Blender's metalanguage for everything syntax related is called BiGrammar.
-Part of its strength is that it defines both a parser and a printer at the same time.
+Blender's metalanguage for everything syntax related is called BiGrammar, whose main strength is that it defines both a parser and a printer at the same time.
 Operators and methods in BiGrammar will often have an effect on both the parser and the printer, both can sometimes influence only one of both.

 ### Example
 Here follows an example of a small piece of grammar defined using BiGrammar: